Lori Flynn

 Dr. Lori Flynn is a senior software security researcher in the CERT Division at Carnegie Mellon University's Software Engineering Institute.
 Flynn's research focuses on automated software security analyses using static analysis.
 Sometimes her work extends to cybersecurity, AI/ML, automated program repair, malware analysis, SBOM/SCA tools, DevSecOps, and mobile computing.
 She has proposed and led many research projects and a small number of contract projects.
 She contributes to the academic and government research communities through participation in and leadership of working groups and conferences.

-In previous work at Bell Labs, Flynn co-invented a patented static analysis method to create signatures for polymorphic executables.
+At Bell Labs, Flynn co-invented a patented static analysis method to create signatures for polymorphic executables.
 She also founded a penetration-testing group and physical test network within Bell Labs Internet Research Lab.

 Flynn holds a PhD in Computer Science from the University of California at Santa Cruz and a BS in Molecular Biology from the University of Wisconsin-Parkside.
 Her doctoral dissertation focus was multicast routing with qualifiers for ad-hoc mobile networks.